jarellano01/tbd-music-player/README.md

 ####Admin Role
 1. Session Admin will navigate to the website
 2. Session Admin will create a new session which will have a session ID
-3. Session ID is to be shared with any members who will be allowed to add to the queu
+3. Session ID is to be shared with any members who will be allowed to add to the queue

-The Session Admin will be in charge of music flow and will have the ability to change the order of the queu or remove a song completely.
+The Session Admin will be in charge of music flow and will have the ability to change the order of the queue or remove a song completely.

 ####Presentation Screen